 Pimsleur is among the most popular language learning courses but in the past was too expensive.
 Now that they have an affordable subscription plan, it's something I'd recommend.
 The lessons focus on oral French - listening and speaking while ignoring grammar.
 Compared with most other courses, you need to be more active in the lessons and will start speaking quicker.
 Review.

 Lingodeer is a newer app for learning several languages, including French.
 It's fairly similar to Duolingo where you learn the language by completing a lot of short exercises.
 However, I prefer Lingodeer because it's a bit more comprehensive.
 It includes more grammar explanations and the audio quality of recorded sentences is much better.
 While it's not completely free, a subscription isn't expensive.
 Review.

 Although it's not the cheapest (or most exciting) course around, Rocket French is quite thorough.
 Throughout the three levels, French is taught very clearly with lots of explanations.
 It's primarily an audio course, but there are also lots of exercises to practice what you've studied in the lessons.
 It's available as an app or from their website and you can try it before purchasing.
 Review.

 SimSums was created to make more interesting reading material for intermediate and higher level learners.
 These are non-fiction book summaries, written in an easier to understand way and narrated in French.
-There are three free downloads available - The 7 Habits of Highly Effective People, Steve Jobs, and The 5 Love Languages.
-You can download them here.
+There are completely free and include titles like 7 Habits of Highly Effective People, Steve Jobs, and Open: An Autobiography.